Safeguarding and Welfare

 Female Genital Mutilation (FGM)

 Female Genital Mutilation (FGM) is child abuse and an extremely harmful practice with devastating health consequences for girls and women.
 Some girls die from blood loss or infection as a direct result of the procedure.
 Some women who have undergone FGM are also likely to find it difficult to give birth and many also suffer from long-term psychological trauma.
-For more information click the link FMG Additional Information or go to NWG Network
+For more information, please visit the NWG Network website.

 Reporting abuse